Welcome to the Royal Variety Charity & Royal Variety Performance official site.

 I'd like to thank the Members of our Executive Committee, including their elected Officers and Trustees for giving up their valuable time throughout each year and for working so hard for those in need within the entertainment industry.
 I'd particularly like to thank Life-President Laurie Mansfield, whose advice, assistance and support has been invaluable to me.

-I'd like to acknowledge the brilliant team at ITV Studios who, year after year, prove they are unrivalled in 'live-event television production' and I'd particularly like to highlight from our Royal Variety Events team, Lorraine, Victoria and Cathryn, who help me organise our main annual fundraiser; the Royal Variety Performance.
+I'd like to acknowledge the brilliant team at ITV Studios who, year after year, prove they are unrivalled in 'live-event television production' and I'd particularly like to highlight from our Royal Variety Events team, Lorraine Crowther, Victoria Bond, Peter Hinton and Kirsty Bristow, who help me organise our main annual fundraiser; the Royal Variety Performance.

 The Royal Variety Charity has constantly evolved, but has always existed as the entertainment industry 'looking after its own' and this would never have been possible without the unwavering support of continuing generations of our Royal Family.
-I'd therefore particularly like to thank Her Majesty The Queen for her continued support as the sole Patron of our charity, TRH The Prince of Wales & Duchess of Cornwall, The Duke & Duchess of Cambridge and HRH Prince Henry of Wales for attending our annual fundraiser, the Royal Variety Performance.
+I'd therefore particularly like to thank Her Majesty The Queen for her continued support as the sole Patron of our charity, TRH The Prince of Wales & Duchess of Cornwall, The Duke & Duchess of Cambridge and The Duke & Duchess of Sussex for attending our annual fundraiser, the Royal Variety Performance.
 Their attendance supports British show business as a whole and demonstrates how close an affection the Royal Family has for our entire entertainment industry.

 The Royal Variety Performance has in recent years gone from strength to strength, consistently attracting the biggest stars from all over the world.
 Our social media channels such as Facebook are testament to the Royal Variety Show's massive resurgence in popularity, demonstrating the huge appetite that clearly exists in the UK and around the world for this annual, Great British Institution.